SPIX23/shaiya-solutions/ep3/readme.md

 * ct file that will allow rangers and sins to use skills from stealth like they are able to in newer episodes

+* ps_gamedata database for ep3 that was tested on a live server and should be relatively bug-free

 **notes**

 * some of the ct files are combinations of multiple scripts that need to be separated before assembling